Back to Initiatives & Projects List

 Objective

-The Midwest Aviation Sustainable Biofuels Initiative (MASBI) is designed to advance aviation biofuel development in a 12-states region holding significant promise for biomass feedstock, technology development, job creation and sustainable commercialization.
-MASBI will deliver a comprehensive evaluation of the region’s biofuel potential and a plan to support regional and national needs in a responsible manner.
+The Midwest Aviation Sustainable Biofuels Initiative (MASBI) was designed to advance aviation biofuel development in a 12-states region holding significant promise for biomass feedstock, technology development, job creation and sustainable commercialization.
+MASBI was to deliver a comprehensive evaluation of the region’s biofuel potential and a plan to support regional and national needs in a responsible manner.

 Category